 Saturn’s so-called 30-year storms appear seasonally, like Earth’s hurricanes and typhoons but on a longer timescale.
 Saturn is nearly 10 times farther from the sun than Earth and takes far longer to orbit the sun – about 29 Earth years.
 Saturn’s axis of rotation is tilted like Earth’s, and so it too has seasons, but the longer year produces seasons that last more than seven Earth years each.
 Likewise, what we call Saturn’s 30-year storm is, for Saturn, an annual occurance.
 “The remarkable thing about this storm is that it arrived 10 years earlier, placing Cassini at the right moment in time to observe this fascinating weather feature,”Edgington said.

 “Another interesting thing is that all these storms have been seen from either at the equator or in the northern hemisphere,” Edgington said.
 “But maybe that’s just in our lifetime.”
 Many generations from now, maybe the unseen mechanism that produces the storms will flip, and these giant tempests will form in the south.
 “Who knows,” Edgington said.
 “We haven’t yet dropped any probes into Saturn.”

 Cassini scientists found that Saturn’s seasonal storm, also known as the Great White Spot, kicks up water vapor and other materials up from as deep as 100 miles (160 kilometers) below the cloud tops.
 The vapor freezes on its way up.
 Hence the whiteness of the storm.
 It takes roughly another 30 years to generate the conditions for the next great storm.

-Cassini has also studied Saturn’s auroras, atmospheric composition, the swelling of its outer atmosphere (the thermosphere) and the planet’s rate of rotation (a Saturn day is about 10.5 Earth hours).
-By the time Cassini dives into Saturn at the end of its mission, it will have observed the planet for less than half of a Saturn year.
-But it will have also orbited the gas giant 293 times, forever changing our understanding of the Saturn system and yielding insight for understanding the entire solar system.
+Cassini also studied Saturn’s auroras, atmospheric composition, the swelling of its outer atmosphere (the thermosphere) and the planet’s rate of rotation (a Saturn day is about 10.5 Earth hours).
+By the time Cassini dove into Saturn at the end of its mission, it had observed the planet for less than half of a Saturn year.
+But it had also orbited the gas giant 294 times, forever changing our understanding of the Saturn system and yielding insight for understanding the entire solar system.